renspringlea/ryba.ren/index.markdown

 * Queer Theologies: The Basics (Chris Greenough)

 ## Blog
-*These posts are hot takes, not systematic or rigorous examinations of any topic.*
+*These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.*